 The Cashier's Office provides students with assistance regarding their financial student accounts.
 This includes financial advising regarding payments and charges, establishing a payment plan, and making tuition payments.
 The Cashier's Office is available to assist students and families Monday through Friday between 8:00 a.m. and 5:00 p.m. by calling 281-649-3471.
 Our mailing address is: HBU, Cashier's Office, 7502 Fondren Road, Houston, TX 77074-3298 and e-mail address is cashier@hbu.edu.
-Payments made in person may be in the form of MasterCard, Visa, Discover Card, American Express or debit cards.
-As of June 1, 2015 the Cashier's Office no longer accepts payments over the telephone.
-In addition, beginning August 1, 2016, cash payments are no longer accepted in person for student account payment but instead payments can be made on-line 24/7 as follows:
+The Cashier's Office no longer accepts payments over the phone; however, payments made in person may be in the form of MasterCard, Visa, Discover Card, American Express or debit cards.
+In addition, cash payments are no longer accepted in person for student account payment but instead payments can be made on-line 24/7 as follows: